 This mid-block building is located close to the new High Line Park in the western side of Manhattan.
 The Chelsea Modern (image, top of page)is only 12 stories high with 47 units, yet the façade features canted planes of colored glass, somewhat arranged in the form of a basket-weave.
 Utilitarian blinds behind each window regulate sunlight infiltration into each residential unit, but also intensify the effect of the blue and clear colored glass.
 Architect Audrey Matlock’s dynamic and always-changing façade certainly enlivens the 18th Street streetscape, and inserts architectural excitement in a portion of the city that has taken a dour industrial appearance over the past half-century.

 Thom Mayne of the architecture firm Morphosis designed the Cooper Union’s new academic building on Third Avenue in the East Village.
 The nine-story, 175,000-square-foot building will house the engineering school as well as some humanities and art- and architecture-school classes.
-The structure steals the limelight in its neighborhood through use of a dramatic undulating metal screen façade punctuated with slits and openings.
+The structure steals the limelight in its neighborhood through use of a dramatic undulating metal screen façade punctuated with slices and cut-aways.
 The building’s form challenges traditional structural expectations with its dented façade that connects to the notoriously gritty neighborhood around it.
 Behind the mesh surface stands a glass curtain wall and a structure that aspired to receive LEED certification upon completion.

 Towering 76-stories over the streets of Lower Manhattan, the Beekman Tower was designed by another Pritzker Prize-winning starchitect, Frank Gehry.
 The façade appears draped in windblown shroud of titanium.
 As a result, each floor plan is different, as folds and their accompanying bay windows are located at different points from floor to floor.
 The highest floors of the building will be primarily residential in use, however lower levels will accommodate a 100,000 square floor public school, hospital offices, retail shops at the street level, and an underground parking deck.
 The tower is innovative for its plastic form, a marked departure from the solid and predictably boxy shapes traditional to skyscrapers.